Tickets and special events

 - Disney’s Typhoon Lagoon Water Park

-Your ticket also lets you leave a theme park and come back the same day.
-A lot of families head back to the resort pool for a midday break, then return to the park for the evening.
-You do not have to stay for the full day in one stretch.
+Your ticket also lets you leave a park and come back the same day.
+Many families head to the resort pool for a midday break, then return for the evening.

-Your Walt Disney World park ticket also gives you access to Lightning Lane purchases once you are inside.
-These let you skip standby lines on popular attractions.
+Your ticket also gives you access to Lightning Lane passes once inside.
+These let you skip standby lines on popular rides.

-Before your trip, link your ticket to My Disney Experience, Disney’s free planning app.
-At the park entrance, hold your phone or a MagicBand+ wristband near the scanner to get in — no paper ticket needed.
+Before your trip, link your ticket in My Disney Experience.
+At the gate, hold your phone or MagicBand+ near the scanner.
+No paper ticket needed.

 For multigenerational groups